Malibu has 21-miles of dramatic coastline along the Pacific Coast Highway.

 1. Stroll along Malibu Pier and eat at a waterfront restaurant and cafe.

 The 780-foot historic Malibu Pier has both a restaurant and cafe.
 The more casual Malibu Farm Pier Cafe is at the pier's end.

-The Malibu Surf Shack is across the road from the pier and has surfboards, kayaks, stand-up paddle boards, and bodyboards for rent.
-They also sell surf gear and do lessons and tours.
+Zuma Jay’s is up the road from the pier and has surfboards, kayaks, and wet-suits for rent, and also sell surf gear.
 See sea lions, dolphins and otters while out on the water!

 The trendy Malibu Farm Restaurant is at the historic pier's entrance, and has stunning water views.